 Our front end will handle the form inputs and token creation.
 This example uses the brand new Stripe Elements which allows you to customize your inputs but reap the benefits of error checking and security.

 For this part, I’ve mostly copied Stripe’s Element example.
-Instead of breaking down the front-end here I’m going to direct you to a gist that you can copy.
+Instead of breaking down the front-end here I’m going to direct you to a that you can copy.

 /app directory in your